Chukseev/tamogochi/README.md

 Telegram bot "Tamogochi" EN
 =======================

-Tamogochi
-'s Telegram bot is an interactive bot that helps users take care of a virtual pet, providing a gaming experience and entertainment.
+Telegram bot "Tamogochi" is an interactive bot that helps users take care of a virtual pet, providing a gaming experience and entertainment.

 ## Installation